hilmanski/simple-ai-voice-assistant-openai-with-internet-demo/README.md

 - Blog post explanation for the basic: [Build an AI Voice assistant like Siri using OpenAI](https://serpapi.com/blog/build-ai-voice-assistant-like-siri-use-openai-ai-assistant/)
 - Blog post for this repo: [+ Connect the AI voice with Google - to get real time data](https://serpapi.com/blog/build-a-smart-ai-voice-assistant-connect-to-the-internet)

-> Wathchout, make sure to choose a model that support function calling.
+> Wathchout, make sure to choose a model that support multiple function callings.
 Ref: https://platform.openai.com/docs/guides/function-calling

 ## Disclaimer